leta199/Linear-Regression/README.md

 As the volatility in a stock grows, cancel to trade  in each market capitalisation grows as well.
 This may be because investors are more likely to not vommit to a trade when the stock is more volatile.

 **Data  discovery**
-Stated with insallting all necessary depenedinces such as Pandas, NumPy and MatPlotLib
+Started with insallting all necessary depenedinces such as Pandas, NumPy and MatPlotLib.
-Analysed and inspected the data with the methods `.head()` and `.tail()`
+Analysed and inspected the data with the methods `.head()` and `.tail()`.
-Filtered data into just the market capitalisation cancel to trade metric and volatility in the same market capitalisation
+Filtered data into just the market capitalisation cancel to trade metric and volatility in the same market capitalisation.
-Renamed cancel to trade metric (Market capitalisation Deciel  n) to  "Cancellation Rate" and (Volatility Decile n) to "Volatility" with `.rename()`
+Renamed cancel to trade metric (Market capitalisation Deciel  n) to  "Cancellation Rate" and (Volatility Decile n) to "Volatility" with `.rename()`.

 I looked over each market capitalisation and their cancellation rate vs volatility to make sure the assocaited data points fit the assumptions necessary to be modelled with linear regression, namely:
-- linearity - does the data show a strong linear trend
+- linearity - does the data show a strong linear trend.
-- homoscedaicty - does the data have consatnt vraince acroos all ranges of our independent variable
+- homoscedaicty - does the data have consatnt vraince acroos all ranges of our independent variable.

-This was done using scatter plots with `.scatter()`to see overall trend of data
+This was done using scatter plots with `.scatter()`to see overall trend of data.
-Decile 1 market capitalisation did not have a very strong positive correlation
+Decile 1 market capitalisation did not have a very strong positive correlation.
-Decile 7 market capitalisation did  have a very strong positive correlation so I will use it in my modelling
+Decile 7 market capitalisation did  have a very strong positive correlation so I will use it in my modelling.

 **Data cleaning and pre-processing**
-Utilised `.boxplot()` to identify outliers in the data which were found to be present only in the higher end of Cancellation rate and Volatility
+Utilised `.boxplot()` to identify outliers in the data which were found to be present only in the higher end of Cancellation rate and Volatility.
-This data accounted for 2% of both variables so it may have been removed however I found that since outliers are only in the higher ranges of the data for cancellation rate  so if it was removed this would represent removing systematic error
+This data accounted for 2% of both variables so it may have been removed however I found that since outliers are only in the higher ranges of the data for cancellation rate  so if it was removed this would represent removing systematic error.
-Therefore, the statistical properties and distribution of the data like homoscedacity would be affected particularly for cancellation rate
+Therefore, the statistical properties and distribution of the data like homoscedacity would be affected particularly for cancellation rate.

 Winsorisation -  Decided to utisilde winsoarisation on the outliers i.e capping them to the values of our Upper  and lower range to preserve all of the upper and lower data  points.
-I applied this both to the Cancellation rate (upper range)  and Volatility (upper and lower range)
+I applied this both to the Cancellation rate (upper range)  and Volatility (upper and lower range).

-Finally, plotted scatter plot and boxplots of the variables to ensure pre-processing worked well
+Finally, plotted scatter plot and boxplots of the variables to ensure pre-processing worked well.

 **Linear Regression**
 Utilised my linear regression model to model the data from Decile 7.
-Cancel to trade metric renamed to (Cancellation rate) was the dependent variable
+Cancel to trade metric renamed to (Cancellation rate) was the dependent variable.
-Volatility was our independent variable
+Volatility was our independent variable.

 <img width="566" height="453" alt="Image" src="https://github.com/user-attachments/assets/ff7463c2-d2f2-4a2d-bcee-3f3864ed0696" />

 ## FINAL INSIGHTS
-My original hypothesis was correct. **Volatility of stock prices does have a positive effect on cancellation of stock orders**
+My original hypothesis was correct. **Volatility of stock prices does have a positive effect on cancellation of stock orders** .

 **Interpretation of output**
-My model and scikit-learn managed to explain approxiamtely 70% of the variance in data as seen by both R-sqaured values
+My model and scikit-learn managed to explain approxiamtely 70% of the variance in data as seen by both R-sqaured values.

 <img width="445" height="72" alt="Image" src="https://github.com/user-attachments/assets/e79cae63-5929-44b7-a47f-338613f44408" />

-Weights were nearly identical and the weight in my model of 1.0020 Biases differed between the models by 0.87
+Weights were nearly identical and the weight in my model of 1.0020.
+Biases differed between the models by 0.87.
-Mean sqaured error of my model was approximately 3.5 meaning that predictions of cancelattion rate were off by 3.5 orders on average
+Mean sqaured error of my model was approximately 3.5 meaning that predictions of cancelattion rate were off by 3.5 orders on average.

 ## Setup & Installation